nlsynth/karuta/docs/introduction.rst

 ========

 This section illustrates some of Karuta's features using Xorshift32 method.
-Simplest Xorshift32 in Karuta is like this:
+A simple Xorshift32 code in Karuta is like this:

 .. code-block:: none